nmskhan/FunConPy/README.md

 Normalization the data using FSL's [FLIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) + [FNIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FNIRT) or [ANTs](https://github.com/ANTsX/ANTs).

 - If no options are specified, then the default template is the standard MNI152_T1_2mm_brain.
 If you have a specific template, you can define it with ```–ref```.
 If using your own template, you must also specify white matter, gray matter, CSF and brain masks for that template.
 These can be obtained using FSL's [FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) segmentation
-- You can choose to calculate the derivatives in each individual subject's space with ```–space [T1/BOLD/Template] (default is 'Template'```.
-This is useful when group level voxel localization is not needed as it avoids unecessary manipulation of the BOLD data.
+- You can choose to calculate the derivatives in each individual subject's space with ```–space [T1/BOLD/Template]```.
+Default is 'Template'.
+Using 'BOLD' or 'T1' space is useful when group level voxel localization is not needed, as it avoids unecessary manipulation of the BOLD data.

 - FSL (default):
   - If you've provided at T1 anatomical image then two steps are taken: